dbbs-lab/bsb-core/docs/topology/regions.rst

 Regions
 #######

-In BSB, a region is a hierarchical container of :doc:`partitions <topology/partitions>`, used to manage different areas of the network.
+In the BSB, a region is a hierarchical container of :doc:`partitions </topology/partitions>`, used to manage different areas of the network.

 .. _stack-region: